-In the near future, we can use 5G and visual positioning system (VPS) technology to create immersive applications in a city-scale environment.
-Jasmeet and Matias will emphasize and explain the importance of collaboration among different stakeholders to scale up these applications and create a vibrant XR ecosystem that can drive economic growth and enhance the urban experience for everyone.
-They will also describe the interesting business potential of VPS technology for location-based services, such as navigation and advertising.
+Soon, we will be able to use 5G and visual positioning system (VPS) technology to create immersive applications in a city-scale environment.
+Such dynamic XR applications on city scale will rely on extreme wireless performance and network awareness.
+Jasmeet and Matias will emphasize and explain how Ericsson is collaborating with the XR startup ecosystem and players like Immersal via its Startup5G program to help creators and brands understand wireless network capabilities and to scale up these applications and create a vibrant XR ecosystem that can drive economic growth and enhance the user experience for everyone.
+They will also describe the interesting business potential of technology like 5G and VPS for location-based services, such as navigation and advertising in real world metaverse.

 Join the RP1 team to find out how to build your immersive applications faster and deploy instantly to a global audience.
 Discover how RP1’s new integrated service and protocol architecture delivers a massively multi-user metaverse.
 Learn how real-time scale and streamable content pipeline enables you to start developing easily.

 The RP1 team will show how developers use early-access SDK to create their own tools, services and immersive experiences that already support 100,000 simultaneous VR users in a single, shared world.
 And how you, too, can get multiplayer and spatial audio out of the box without the restrictions of current siloed platforms.